ch007m/my-vcluster/README.md

 worker-2                 worker-2-0
 ```

-When the vclusters are running, then we can install the following package able to generate a secret containing the `tlsConfig` allowing Argo CD to access the different Kubernetes API Servers !
+When the vclusters are running, then we can install the following package able to generate a secret containing the `tlsConfig` configuration allowing Argo to access the different Kubernetes API Servers and to create the `cluster` resource !

 ```shell
 idpbuilder create \